What is the purpose of the Elizabeth Rohatyn Prize for Schools Where Teaching Matters? What may the winning school do with its award?

 What is the timeline for the Elizabeth Rohatyn Prize?

-- Winner of the seventh Elizabeth Rohatyn Prize for Schools Where Teaching Matters announced - July 19, 2017
+- Winner of the eighth Elizabeth Rohatyn Prize for Schools Where Teaching Matters announced - July 18, 2018

 What is the application process?

 You can express your interest now, and we will keep you up-to-date on all helpful messages and deadlines.
-Applications are to be submitted online at the Elizabeth Rohayn Prize page of the Teaching Matters website between March 6 and May 12, 2017.
+Applications are to be submitted online at the Elizabeth Rohatyn Prize page of the Teaching Matters website between March 5 and May 11, 2018.
 The application asks for information about the school and the initiative.
 Specific criteria by which all applications are evaluated can be found here.
 Note that submissions must be accompanied by an artifact that demonstrates and clarifies the initiative for which the prize is sought.
 A short video artifact is preferred.
 See the application for details.

 Applications need to be submitted by the principal of the applying school.

 What is the selection process?